shekhargulati/building-java-web-apps-checklist/README.md

 ### Documentation

 - [ ] Create `README.md` file in root of your project and keep it updated.
 The README file should have following:
 - [ ] Couple of lines describing purpose of the project
-      - [ ] instruction to grab the latest code and detailed instructions to build it
+- [ ] Instruction to grab the latest code and detailed instructions to build it
 - [ ] Instructions to run the project on local machine
 - [ ] Link to Continuous integration server
 - [ ] Instruction to do any setup required for the project
 - [ ] Instruction to grab project documentation
 - [ ] Any other relevant information that can help a new developer get started with the project

 ### Code style